Open each tab for information about each level of dance.

 - Directors and Champion dancers are encouraged to not compete at this level if they are competitive in other levels.
 Directors and Champions dancers not competing in this level allow room for other over 45s to compete in this category if they feel they are not competitive in other levels of freestyle.

-- Dancers who have placed 1st (with or without the same partner) on TWO or more occasions, or any combination of 1st, 2nd or 3rd placings on THREE or more occasions at the Advanced level, more than one calendar year prior will dance at this level.
+- Dancers must be dancing Modern Jive and have won first place (with or without the same partner) on TWO or more occasions, or any combination of first, second or third in the same event on THREE or more occasions in the Advanced level prior to or at this competition last year.

 - Directors and Teachers of Modern Jive dance companies may apply to the Event Director to dance at this level.